-The limitations of current preclinical drug testing systems used by pharmaceutical companies contribute to the high failure rate of drug candidates.
+The limitations of current preclinical drug testing systems used by pharmaceutical companies and other drug developers contribute to the high failure rate of drug candidates.
 Unexpected cardiotoxicity is one of the top two major safety-related reasons for failure of both drugs and drug candidates.
 Incorporating human pluripotent stem cell-derived cardiomyocyte (hPSC-CM) assays early in preclinical development offers the potential to improve clinical predictability, decrease rescue and development costs, and avoid adverse patient effects, late-stage clinical termination, and product recall from the market.

 Utilizing VSTA-CMs™, our CardioSafe 3D assay system can screen for both cardiomyocyte cytotoxicity and arrhythmogenesis (or development of irregular beating patterns).
 We believe CardioSafe 3D is sensitive, stable, reproducible and capable of generating data enabling a more accurate prediction of the in vivo cardiac effects of new small molecule drug candidates, including drug rescue candidates and drug rescue variants, than is possible with existing preclinical testing systems, including the FDA-required in vitro hERG assay.